 The museum traces its roots back to 1872 when the first exhibition was held here.

-I would definitely rate this museum a must-see for everyone who is interested in Japanese history and consider this one of the highlights of our Japan vacation!
+We rate this museum a must-see for everyone who is interested in Japanese history!

 If you go there from dusk to midnight, then you will see the tower beautifully illuminated.